Digital Object Identifier

 BODC makes available biological, chemical, physical and geophysical data on the marine environment.

-The Environmental Information Data Centre (EIDC) is a NERC Data Centre hosted by the Centre for Ecology & Hydrology (CEH).
+The Environmental Information Data Centre (EIDC) is a NERC Data Centre hosted by the UK Centre for Ecology & Hydrology (UKCEH).
 They manage nationally-important datasets concerned with the terrestrial and freshwater sciences.

 Inter-university Consortium for Political and Social Research